-• A 70 yo man was diagnosed two days ago with acute MI and underwent percutaneous coronary intervention to reperfuse his LAD.
-Two days later his creatinine is noted to be elevated (despite being normal the day before) and he complains of a "rash" on his foot pictured below.
+A 70 year-old man was diagnosed with acute MI and undergoes percutaneous coronary intervention to reperfuse his LAD.
+Five days later his creatinine is noted to be elevated (despite being normal the day before) and he complains of a "rash" on his foot pictured below.